The Juicing Nutritional Guide That Every Pregnant Woman Needs To Read

 - Heartburn: The growing fetus pressing on the stomach may increase the chances of acid reflux.

 - Nasal congestion: Mucus membranes swell, causing nasal congestion or a stuffy nose.
+Drinking the right juices usually help to ease the congestion.

 - Shortness of breath: The raging hormones may affect the blood flow and muscles in the lung, causing shortness of breath.